merenlab/anvio/anvio/docs/programs/anvi-get-codon-frequencies.md

 anvi-get-codon-frequencies -c path/to/contigs.db -o path/to/output_table.txt --sum --amino-acid --relative
 {{ codestop }}

+The first column of the output table has the header, 'gene_caller_ids', and the value, 'all', indicating that the data is aggregated across genes.

-These options operate on genes; when used with a function option, `--average` subsets the genes annotated by the functions of interest and calculates the average frequency across genes rather than functions (sums of genes with functional annotation).
+`--sum` and `--average` operate on genes.
+When used with a function option, the program subsets the genes annotated by the functions of interest.
+With `--average`, it calculates the average frequency across genes rather than functions (sums of genes with functional annotation).
 For example, the following command calculates the average synonymous relative frequency across genes annotated by KEGG KOfams.

 {{ codestart }}
 anvi-get-codon-frequencies -c path/to/contigs.db -o path/to/output_table.txt --average --synonymous --function-sources KOfam